Maker-Studios/crypto-checkout-module/README.md

 ## Deployments

 You can find all deployments to the same address (`0xc455efc865323704161B08bd90eFf22181A3601C`) on ETH, OP & ARB.

-It currently has a fee of 1% per checkout call.
+It currently has a fee of 1% per checkout call and is an un-audited contract, so please use at your own discretion.
 See links below:

 | Chains           | Deployment address                                                                                                               |
 | ---------------- | -------------------------------------------------------------------------------------------------------------------------------- |